JoshOlorunseun/Data-Analysis-with-Python/README.md

 It uses python codes to do data-cleaning, analyse data and create models for price prediction, evaluate and refine models.
 Major activities covered include:

-Numerical representation of data using correlation, linear and polynomial regression, R-Squared values, etc Graphical representation of data using boxplot, and seaborn's regplot.
+Numerical representation of data using correlation, linear and polynomial regression, R-Squared values, etc.
+Graphical representation of data using boxplot, and seaborn's regplot.
 Model refinement suing ridge regression object.
 Polynomial transform of training and test data, etc.